dashohoxha/killercoda-scenarios/linux-cli/part3/step1.md

    `ls -l foo.txt`{{execute}}

-   Th reason that the others don't have a `w` permission is because of the mask.
+   The reason that the others don't have a `w` permission is because of the mask.
 Remember that the number **2** in octal is written as `010`, so the permissions expressed by it are `-w-`.
 This means that the `w` permission for the others will be removed from the attributes.